proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 OSD_DOWN
 ________

-One or more OSDs are marked "down".
-The ceph-osd daemon might have been stopped, or peer OSDs might be unable to reach the OSD over the network.
-Common causes include a stopped or crashed daemon, a "down" host, or a network outage.
+One or more OSDs are marked ``down``.
+The ceph-osd daemon(s) or their host(s) may have crashed or been stopped, or peer OSDs might be unable to reach the OSD over the public or private network.
+Common causes include a stopped or crashed daemon, a "down" host, or a network failure.

 Verify that the host is healthy, the daemon is started, and the network is functioning.
-If the daemon has crashed, the daemon log file (``/var/log/ceph/ceph-osd.*``) might contain debugging information.
+If the daemon has crashed, the daemon log file (``/var/log/ceph/ceph-osd.*``) may contain troubleshooting information.

 OSD_<crush type>_DOWN
 _____________________